 Shotgun City (including Sing a long show)

 Step into the Wild West at Shotgun city.
-The almost constant stream of bubbles are great fun for the little ones and there’s so many great places to wander in to.
+The almost constant stream of bubbles is great fun for the little ones and there are so many great places to wander in to.
 You can blow a hole in the bank, go to jail, watch a talking horse.
-There’s an animated one man band with his dog show to join in with a few times a day.
+There’s an animated one-man band with his dog show to join in with a few times a day.
 Plus so much more, not to mention even more photo opportunities.

 Explore various little houses based on favourite nursery rhymes.
 Again there’s plenty for the kids to see and plenty of buttons to press.
 We had a great time wandering in and out of the houses.